waripoornima/spirent_aion_rest_client/README.md

 	This is sample script to print version, org_id application_id and current user checkouts

-Note : update following variables in script for your environment:
+Note : update following variables in aion_credential.json for your environment:

 	username = 'your username',
 	password = 'your password',